godlikemouse/atari-1200xl-asm/dungeoneer/README.md

 To run the executable in an emulator, feel free to use one of the supplied run targets.
 The default emulator is atari800.

+The following will run the executable in the [atari800](https://atari800.github.io/) emulator.

     make run

-This will run the executable in the [atari800](https://atari800.github.io/) emulator.
+The following will run the executable in the Altirra emulator using the [altirra](https://www.virtualdub.org/altirra.html) shell script under wine.

     make runalt

-This will run the executable in the Altirra emulator using the [altirra](https://www.virtualdub.org/altirra.html) shell script under wine.